candlewill/TensorFlow_Examples/4_Chitchat/README.md

 ## Train

  We use [seq2seq model](https://github.com/tensorflow/models/blob/master/tutorials/rnn/translate/seq2seq_model.py) on the training data.
-It will take a few hours.
+It will about 24 hours to get the current performance.

  python train.py